Bobby Bright

 Bright is a native of the Wiregrass Region and has 13 siblings.
 He is the first Mayor of Montgomery to be elected to Congress.
 In November 2010, he was defeated for a second term in the House of Representatives by Republican nominee Martha Roby, a then-Montgomery City Council member.
-In 2018, Bright attempted to run for his old House seat as a Republican, but was defeated in the primaries by Roby.
+In 2018, Bright attempted to run for his old House seat as a Republican, but was defeated by Roby in a runoff.

 Early life, education, and early career

-Bright was born in Midland City, Alabama and grew up on one of the cotton farms that were typical of the Wiregrass Region.
+Bright was born in Midland City, Alabama, and grew up on one of the cotton farms that were typical of the Wiregrass Region.
 Bright grew up the son of a sharecropper, with 13 siblings.
 After spending his youth working on the farm and graduating from high school, he took a job in metalworking to save up money for college.
 Bright worked each and every day to pay for his education.
 He later graduated from Auburn University with a B.A. in political science in 1975 and took a job as an auditor before earning an M.S. in criminal justice from Troy State University in 1977 and beginning a career as a corrections officer.
 While working in the prison system, he was deeply affected by the many young people he saw entering the penitentiaries and decided to transition into law practice as a result.
 Bright received his Juris Doctor from the Thomas Goode Jones School of Law at Faulkner University in 1982.
 He practiced law for fifteen years before entering into politics.